A Look Back When Shaq Broke the Backboard Playing for the Magic

 When Shaq brought down the rim, literally

 Let’s take it back to O’Neal’s rookie season with the Orlando Magic during the 1992-93 season.
-He immediately was a top player in the league as a rookie.
+He immediately became a top player in the league as a rookie.
 He won the Rookie of the Year award and was named to the NBA All-Star team.

 During a regular-season game on April 23, 1993, against the New Jersey Nets, O’Neal did something that most people have never seen done in a game before.
-A young O’Neal got the ball in the paint, made one dribble and threw it down.
+A young O’Neal got the ball in the paint, made one dribble, and threw it down.
 Oh, not to mention he brought the backboard down with him.

 Shaq’s dunk was the talk of the game